belhsen97/management-robots-agv/README.md

 ## Running

 ### Database
+> [!NOTE]
+> If you have OS windows and MongoDB installed use this command line.
-1. Run service MongoDB Server (MongoDB) in bash windows if you have os windows and MongoDB installed
+1. Run service MongoDB Server (MongoDB) in bash.
    ```bash
     NET START MongoDB
    ```
 ### Server API Spring

+> [!NOTE]
+> If you dont have development environment and you have mvn use this steps

 1. Make file .jar for java project
    ```bash
    mvn clean